Information for Current Students

 There are several options for taking a leave of absence: medical, family, and general.
 Review TGS policy regarding leaves of absence for full information.
 Students do not need to consult with the Department prior to applying for a leave of absence.

 When you are doing field research and will not be in the Evanston area, you may request that your Student Activity fee be waived for that quarter.
-To do so, send an email to firstname.lastname@example.org, indicating the quarter for while you request a waiver or a refund, and the reason for the request.
-TGS will then consult with the Graduate Program Assistant for confirmation that you were not in the area during that quarter.
+To do so, complete this form, indicating the quarter for while you request a waiver or a refund, and the reason for the request.
+TGS will then consult with the Graduate Program Coordinator for confirmation that you were not in the area during that quarter.

 6th year funding is not guaranteed, but occasionally the Department is in need of additional TA support in a given quarter.
 Toward the end of your 5th year, the TA coordinator will send out an inquiry; with those results, we will review our TA needs, and should there be opportunity to hire a 6th year student, the Department will write a formal request to WCAS.
 WCAS then reviews the requests and decides whether there are funds available to hire a 6th year student.
 These decisions are generally made during the summer quarter each year.